pantarei/bootstrap-bundle/README.md

 ### Without Assetic

-Create symlink for the asset files from the `vendor/twitter/bootstrap` directory into your web directory (Your "Symfony" folder):
+Create symlink for the asset files from the `vendor/twitter` directory into your web directory (Your "Symfony" folder):

-    mkdir -p web/bundles/twitter
-    cd web/bundles/twitter
+    cd web/bundles
-    ln -s ../../../vendor/twitter/bootstrap bootstrap
+    ln -s ../../../vendor/twitter twitter

 [ Below are already in file, change if need. ]
 Now you can include boostrap css and js in main template: